binaural beats Lucid Dreaming

 ———

-Once you have purchased the track, further specific advice on how to lucid dream can be found in this article.
+Once you have purchased this product, further advice on how to lucid dream can be found in this article.

-Note: Although perfectly safe, be aware that lucid dreams can be vivid and feel very real.
-This means that when you wake up, it may take a minute or two to adjust back to the circumstances of the physical world.
+Please note: Although lucid dreams are perfectly safe, it's important to be aware that they can be vivid and feel very real.
+As a result, when you wake up, it may take a minute or two to readjust to the circumstances of the physical world.